Who is Green Girl?

 I was falling apart mentally from a high risk, difficult (MISERABLE) pregnancy, and needed something to focus my attention on that wasn’t our other child, or driving my poor husband nuts about paint colors for the baby’s room.
 (Do you have any GD clue how many shades of yellow paint there are?
 It’s insane.)

 I took two months prior to the birth of our daughter and my entire maternity leave and threw myself into gardening, houseplants and learning as much as I could about the favorite hobby of two of my favorite women: my late mother and my late grandmother on my dad’s side.
 Oh!
 And trying to keep the kids alive, of course.
 I also did that.
-I swear keeping plants alive is harder than keeping kids alive, but I’ll have a separate piece on that.

 I did grow up exposed to horticulture- namely by my mom and grandmother.
 I was far more interested and involved when I was very young.
 My grandmother essentially managed the grounds at Ashland Gardens, Henry Clay’s Estate in Lexington, KY, and let me tell you if you’ve never been, they are stunning.
 She was also president of The Garden Club of Lexington.
 She had a beautiful spray of daffodils at her farm, and an even more impressive greenhouse room at her home.
 I remember how many African Violets she kept.
 I loved their fuzzy leaves.